codingatkca/interview_experience/README.md

 - How can I call block of Code when the list of AJAX call completes?
 - Difference between Asych Await vs Promise?
 - What is the difference between AOT( compiles your app at build time on the server) and JIT(compiles your app at build time on the server) in Angular?
-- Spay vs Mock in Junit
+- What difference between switchMap vs mergeMap?
--
+- What is difference between concatMap vs combineLatest in Observable?

 - Access token vs Refresh token in JWT
 - Saga Design pattern implementatoin?